mendix/docs/content/en/docs/appstore/modules/oidc.md

 * the UUIDs of the user roles in your app which map to the `System.UserRole/ModelGUID` attribute
 * the name of the user role in the app, which can be used to find the `System.UserRole` within the app itself using the `Name` attribute

-For version 2.0.0 and above of the OIDC SSO module, your custom microflow takes the access token as a parameter.
+For version 2.0.0 and above of the OIDC SSO module, your custom microflow takes the access token as the parameter.
 Use this access token to determine the roles the user has within your app when signed in using the OIDC module.
 These should be returned as a list of objects of type `OIDC.Role`.

 For versions of the OIDC SSO module below 2.0.0, the process is a bit more complicated.
-The custom microflow must do the following:
+The custom microflow has an `Administration.Account` object as the parameter and must do the following:

 1. Retrieve the access token of the account.
 1. Use the access token to determine the roles the user has within your app when signed in using the OIDC module.